Skip to main content

 To serve Embedded Cluster installation assets with the Vendor API:

 1. If you have not done so already, create an API token for the Vendor API.
-See Using the Vendor API v3.
+See Use the Vendor API v3.

 2. Call the Get an Embedded Cluster release endpoint to download the assets needed to install your application with Embedded Cluster.
 Your customers must take this binary and their license and copy them to the machine where they will install your application.